|

 The Maria Massacre

 DANIEL : bt 4 Dec 1832 : St Buryan William Thomas DANIEL : bt 21 Nov 1836 : St Buryan Thomas, her husband made his living as a basket maker and skilled men such as him were being offered a new life for their families in Australia with free passage so in 1839 Kitty and Thomas decided to leave Cornwall and emigrate to Australia.
 For some unknown reason they only took four of their children with them.
 The youngest daughter Lavinia who was born on the 4th Dec 1832, is recorded on the 1841 census living with her grandparents William & Constance Vingoe at Boswarva in Madron.
-Kitty and her family sailed for Australia onboard the sailing vessel “Asia” and arrived in Adelaide in July 1839.
-They settled in Long Plains on the Yorke Peninsular but during the next year all the children died in the various epidemics that swept through the Township.
-After the death of their last child Kitty and Thomas decided to leave Long Plains and to make a new start in Tasmania.
-The couple were sailing to Hobart, Tasmania [ Van Diemans Land ] when they were shipwrecked and met a tragic end sometime in June of 1840.
-Go here to read a full report using your back button to return to this page.
-Katherine Argoll VINGOE b.
-24th July 1806 : Madron died .
-June 1840 : Geelong, S. AUS. ...............+ Thomas Hoskin DANIEL bt 9 Jan 1790 Sancreed - died June 1840 : Geelong S. AUS. ....................[ parents Mathew DANIEL & Mary VICTOR m 9 Jan 1790 Sancreed.] ....................married 28th Feb.
+[This should have set alarm bells ringing but I was new to family history in those day.I trusted other peoples' research, without myself having access to the Australian records, and not having any available records of the other children's deaths] Kitty and her family sailed for Australia onboard the sailing vessel “Asia” and arrived in Adelaide in July 1839.
+They settled in Long Plains on the Yorke Peninsula but during the next year all the children must have died in the various epidemics that swept through the Township.
+After the death of their last child, Kitty and Thomas decided to leave Long Plains and to make a new start in Tasmania.
+The couple sailed sometime in June 1840 to Hobart, Tasmania [Van Diemen's Land ] when they were shipwrecked and met a tragic end.
+Go here to read a full report - use your back button to return to this page.
+Katherine Argall VINGOE: bt 24 July 1806 : Madron died .
+June 1840 : Geelong, S. AUS. ...............+ Thomas Hoskin DANIEL: bt 09 Jan 1790 Sancreed - died June 1840 : Geelong S. AUS. ....................[ parents Mathew DANIEL & Mary VICTOR: marr 09 Jan 1790 Sancreed.] ....................married 28th Feb.
 1825 : Madron.
-Ten years after these events Kitty's sister Sarah and her family made the decision to also leave Cornwall for Australia but their story was to be totally different.
+Ten years after these events Kitty's sister Sarah and her family made the decision to also leave Cornwall for Australia, but their story was to be totally different.
 Sarah

 VINGOE : b Jan & bt 24 Mar 1805 : Madron